 Sleep apnea is a respiratory condition that affects oral health.
-Although the CPAP (continuous positive airway pressure) mask is a popular treatment method, there are patients who cannot, or will not, tolerate the CPAP mask.
-These patients will try alternative options before acquiescing to the CPAP method.
+Although the CPAP (continuous positive airway pressure) mask is a popular treatment method, some patients cannot, or will not, tolerate the CPAP mask.
+These patients will try alternative options before consenting to the CPAP method.

-The doctors and the oral healthcare professionals at R. Boyd Gilleland DDS, located near you in Port Charlotte, want to educate their patients, current and new, on the alternatives to the CPAP mask for sleep apnea.
-These treatment options begin with your dentist.
+The sleep apnea doctors near you and the oral healthcare professionals at R. Boyd Gilleland DDS, located near you in Port Charlotte, want to educate their patients, current and new, on the CPAP mask’s alternatives to sleep apnea.
+These treatment options begin with your Murdock dentist.

 Below are the five alternative treatment options for sleep apnea.

-This appliance is recommended for those with a mild-to-moderate form of sleep apnea.
+This appliance will be recommended by our sleep apnea doctor near you if you have a mild-to-moderate form of sleep apnea.